God created seaweed… The seaweed made the world.

-It might sound a bit strange, but in the big scope of things he is not too far off the mark.
-As we all know, life began in the seas.
+As we all know, life began in the sea.
 Sea water is very mineral-rich, and therefore algae absorb plenty of mineral elements, vitamins and trace elements.
 The mineral content of some seaweeds account for up to 80% of their dry matter.
-But it gets better: some brown seaweed like Ascophyllum nodosum (also called Knotted Wrack) or Fucus vesiculosus (commonly called Bladder Wrack) contain all the minerals there are on the planet!
+But it gets better: some brown seaweed like Ascophyllum nodosum (also called Knotted Wrack) or Fucus vesiculosus (commonly called Bladder Wrack) contain every single mineral there is on the planet!

 The oils in seaweed have long been known to recuperate from illness by detoxifying the body and helping the renewal of damaged skin cells.

-- Seaweeds contain algal carotenoids and polyphenols which have been proven to be powerful antioxidants.
+Seaweed contains algal carotenoids and polyphenols which have been proven to be powerful antioxidants.
 Antioxidants help the body fight against oxygen-free radicals which damage cells and are the cause of aging and disease.
-The antioxidant combines with the free radical to prevent it from attaching to and damaging the cells in your body.

-- The Iodine prevalent in seaweed are essential for the thyroid gland to regulate the body’s metabolism.
-An under-active thyroid can lead to weight gain, fatigue, cold sensitivity, loss of hair.
+The iodine prevalent in seaweed is essential for the thyroid gland to regulate the body’s metabolism.

-- Seaweed improves the suppleness and the elasticity of your skin.
-It acts as an anti-ageing and anti-cellulite agent.
+The benefits for the skin comprise an improvement of the suppleness and the elasticity of the skin.
+Seaweed acts as an anti-ageing and anti-cellulite agent.
 It detoxifies, tones and cleanses the skin.
 It can stimulate the renewal of damaged skin cells.
 It moisturises and smoothes the skin.

-- Seaweed has been used as an effective treatment for conditions like Psoriasis, Eczema, Dermatitis and Acne.
+Seaweed has been used as an effective external treatment for conditions like psoriasis, eczema, dermatitis and acne.

-In short we can say that algae is so health-beneficial that we cannot help wonder why we re-discover its benefits only now.
-It can be taken for internal and outside treatments of the body, whether we are healthy or suffering from certain ailments.
-The good thing is that it is pure goodness without the nasty bits, that no animals suffered in lab tests, and that most if not all ingredients of the products here displayed are organic.
-Discover how seaweed products can have a positive effect on your life!
+In short we can say that algae is very health-beneficial.
+It can be taken for internal and external treatments of the body.
+The good thing is that it is pure goodness without the nasty bits, and that no animals suffer in lab tests.

 Seaweed has many uses: you can eat it dried (in salads and hot dishes), or take it as a health supplement in the shape of capsules, or use it in cosmetics like creams, shampoos, conditioners, soaps, massage oils…